raceintospace/raceintospace/doc/manual/manual.md

 **2 Astronaut Roster**

-This is disabled in the current version of RIS.

-~~This lets you edit the custom roster; it can be changed at the start of every new game.
+This lets you edit the custom roster; it can be changed at the start of every new game.
 You can change names and/or skills; however, you can't exceed your total number of skill points—in order to add points to one skill, you must subtract some from another.
-Note that you can only save one custom roster.~~
+Note that you can only save one custom roster.

 **4 Animation**